Vegetation pattern formation induced by local growth outpacing susceptibility to non-local competition: Near the onset of Turing patterns

 Invoking the steady state equation (\ref{equation: steady state}), we find that the leading order equation is of order $\varepsilon$, yielding an expression for the dispersion relation,

 We can rewrite the first two terms by employing the steady state equation (\ref{equation: steady state}) and the fact that $s(\bar{u})>0$,

 so that,

 For the equilibrium $\bar{u}$ to be Turing unstable, it must be temporally stable (i.e., stable against perturbations that are homogeneous in space) but spatially unstable (i.e., unstable against perturbations that are heterogeneous in space).
 In other words, the growth rate $\omega(k)$ must be negative at $k=0$, yet positive for at least some finite range of wavenumbers.
 Moreover, for the problem to be well-posed (i.e., for the system to suppress the appearance of exponentially growing perturbations with arbitrarily small wavelengths), it is required that $\omega(k) < 0$ as $k \rightarrow \infty$.
 Since $\hat{\phi}(k) \rightarrow 0$ as $k \rightarrow \infty$, the diffusive component $-Dk^2$ ensures that this condition holds without additional constraints.
+This effect confirms the stabilizing role of biomass spread, even when the diffusion rate $D$ is arbitrarily small yet strictly positive.
+This behaviour contrasts with the destabilizing role that diffusion can play in two-component reaction-diffusion systems \citep{Doelman2019}.

 Assessing temporal stability, we insert $k=0$ into (\ref{equation: dispersion relation}), which yields the condition,